-- A sound program protects product-reputation - Material designed to create pride on the part of employees and stockholders, and confidence that the company keeps alert to the future through research and improvement in facilities. - Articles about industries which are the company's biggest customers. - Articles about the company's executives, designed to disclose the fact that its men are human and friendly.
+- Good public relations conducive to larger profits - A sound public-relations program accelerates sales - A sound program protects product-reputation - Material designed to create pride on the part of employees and stockholders, and confidence that the company keeps alert to the future through research and improvement in facilities. - Articles about industries which are the company's biggest customers. - Articles about the company's executives, designed to disclose the fact that its men are human and friendly.
 The natural assumption is that the company must be human and friendly, too. - Articles about how the various company subsidiaries serve their communities. - Articles, written by outside authorities, about the company's products and uses. - Good-natured humor about foibles in the oil industry. - "Popular" explanations of the economics of the company's operations.

-How PR is different from advertising, publicity and propaganda
+How PR is different from advertising, and publicity and propaganda